 ‘As coaches we have high expectations for our players to succeed.
 By showing up to work hard, we can guide them to become the baseball players they want to be.”

-TJ Singh, one of Hayden’s coaches is of South Asian descent was a stand out college baseball player in the United States.
+TJ Singh, one of Hayden’s coaches is of South Asian descent was a Division 1 baseball player in the United States.

 Singh was raised by his grandparents in Vancouver.
 He discovered baseball by playing outside with the neighborhood kids.
 At the age of 12, Singh joined the all-star team at Oakville League All Star and eventually made it to the Ontario Blue Jays.
 After graduating from high school, Singh played for a year in Tennessee, at Freed Hardman University and at Central Methodist University in Missouri.
 In Summer 2021, Singh became a coach at Fieldhouse to encourage young people to play baseball.